DaniGuardiola/cli-sound/README.md

 - Creating the player (`new Player()`): happens if none of the programs are available.
 - Playing a sound (`player.play()`): happens if the program command fails for some reason, including but not limited to the file not existing or being in the wrong format.

-If playing the sound is not a critical feature, it is recommended to wrap the code in a try/catch block.
+If succeeding in playing the sound is not critical, you can wrap the code in a try/catch block to prevent the failure from crashing your app.

+> [!WARNING]
-Note that, since the package doesn't have a lot of control over the spawned programs, the program may fail silently or behave in unexpected ways.
+> Note that, since the package doesn't have a lot of control over the spawned programs, they may fail silently or behave in unexpected ways.

 ## <a name='Inspectingthecommand'></a>Inspecting the command